m-ld/sustainable-web-apps/spec/sustainability.md

 ## no lock-in

-No lock-in means that users are not tied to a specific platform or ecosystem.
-They have the freedom to migrate their data and switch to alternative solutions without losing valuable information or being dependent on a single provider.
-This promotes user autonomy and flexibility in choosing the tools that best fit their needs.
+No lock-in means that users are not tied to a specific platform or ecosystem, choosing the tools that best fit their needs and being independent of any single provider.
+They have the freedom and autonomy to take _their data_ to alternative solutions without losing anything.
+Sustainable apps are built in such a way as to make this the _normal_ behaviour.

 ## no attention theft